CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 # How to create a new Connector

-In this tutorial, we will implement a connector for the Studio Hub.
+In this tutorial, we will implement a connector for the Content Hub.
 The example connector will be implemented as a separate extension and does not connect to a specific system.
-Instead, we simulate the Studio Hub categories and items programmatically.
+Instead, we simulate the Content Hub categories and items programmatically.

-The full example of this tutorial can be downloaded [here](https://github.com/CoreMedia/coremedia-studio-hub/blob/master/documentation/downloads/studio-hub-example.zip "Studio Hub Example").
+The full example of this tutorial can be downloaded [here](https://github.com/CoreMedia/coremedia-studio-hub/blob/master/documentation/downloads/studio-hub-example.zip "Content Hub Example").

 ## Prerequisites